Official Receiver Examinations

 Dealing with Liquidators

-The role of the liquidator is sometimes contradictory because although they're supposed to serve and protect creditors in Compulsory Liquidations, complaints of excessive liquidator fees are common.
+The role of the liquidator is sometimes contradictory because although they're supposed to protect creditors in Compulsory Liquidations, complaints of excessive liquidator fees are common.
 Equally conflicting is the notion that a liquidator in a CVL is supposed to serve and protect creditors because to get the job they must first cosy up to the company's director.

 Official Receiver Examinations are very serious and you will need expert assistance and support.
 I&L can prepare, guide and advise directors how to protect themselves against adverse proceedings.
 Call 020 7504 1300 now for free and confidential advice…